Rubén Garcés (footballer): Club career

 Born in Huesca, Aragon, Garcés joined SD Huesca's academy in 1999, aged 5.
-On 7 January 2012, while still a junior, he made his official debut with the first team, starting and playing the full 90 minutes in a 0–2 away loss against FC Cartagena in the Segunda División.
+On 7 January 2012, while still a junior, he made his official debut with the first team, playing the full 90 minutes in a 2–0 away loss against FC Cartagena in the Segunda División.
 He finished his youth career in 2012, being subsequently sent to farm team AD Almudévar.

-In the summer of 2013, after achieving promotion to the Tercera División with his parent club's reserves, Garcés was definitely promoted to the main squad.
+In the summer of 2013, after achieving promotion to Tercera División with his parent club's reserves, Garcés was promoted to the main squad.
 On 5 July of the following year, he signed for Segunda División B side CD Toledo.